h3x311/dotline/src/content/blog/2024-07-31-enthusiasmlist.md

 ## Interview

-Interview just another trick I need to practice, I need to do more mocks to build a feelings of it
+Interview just another trick I need to practice, I need to do more mocks to build a feeling of it

 ## Blog